berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

         Individual elements of a uniform array are assigned consecutive locations with the first element taking location location.
 No two default-block uniform variables in the program can have the same location, even if they are unused, otherwise a compile-time or link-time error will be generated.
-No two subroutine uniform variables can have the same location in the same shader stage, otherwise a compile-time or link- time error will be generated.
+No two subroutine uniform variables can have the same location in the same shader stage, otherwise a compile-time or link-time error will be generated.
 Valid locations for default-block uniform variable locations are in the range of 0 to the implementation-defined maximum number of uniform locations minus one.
 Valid locations for subroutine uniforms are in the range of 0 to the implementation-defined per-stage maximum number of subroutine uniform locations minus one.
         Locations can be assigned to default-block uniform arrays and structures.
-The first inner-most scalar, vector or matrix member or element takes the specified location and the compiler assigns the next inner- most member or element the next incremental location value.
+The first inner-most scalar, vector or matrix member or element takes the specified location and the compiler assigns the next inner-most member or element the next incremental location value.
 Each subsequent inner-most member or element gets incremental locations for the entire structure or array.
 This rule applies to nested structures and arrays and gives each inner-most scalar, vector, or matrix type a unique location.
 For arrays without an explicit size, the size is calculated based on its static usage.
-When the linker generates locations for

-                                                        75
-                                                                                       4 Variables and Types

-        uniforms without an explicit location, it assumes for all uniforms with an explicit location all their array elements and structure members are used and the linker will not generate a conflicting location, even if that element of member is deemed unused.
+When the linker generates locations for uniforms without an explicit location, it assumes for all uniforms with an explicit location all their array elements and structure members are used and the linker will not generate a conflicting location, even if that element of member is deemed unused.